The odyssey continues across the world-wall of Stone …

 - “A fascinating adventure in the grand old tradition” – Charlotte Austin Review

 - “Good solid fantasy … superior fare” – Amazon

-- “[Stone is] a world as coherent as McCaffrey’s Pern yet as relevant to the reader’s own view of the universe as John Crowley’s Aegypt series.
+- “A world as coherent as McCaffrey’s Pern yet as relevant to the reader’s own view of the universe as John Crowley’s Aegypt series.
 Edwards is a very significant writer in this respect.” – Fantastic Fiction

 The story behind Stone & Sea

 Middle books of a trilogy are sometimes tricky but I had a whale of a time with this one.
 Right out of the gate, it veered from my imagined synopsis and set off on its own course without so much as a ‘by-your-leave’.
 So I just shut my eyes and let myself be swept along, in particular enjoying the possibilities raised by Jonah’s new-found powers (the ability to change history – or rather the memory of history, which is somewhat different).